Gregorio Paltrinieri: 2022 European Aquatics Championships

-Day two of the 2022 European Aquatics Championships, held in Rome in August, Paltrinieri ranked third in the preliminaries of the 800 metre freestyle, qualifying for the final with a time of 7:48.91.
+Day two of the 2022 European Aquatics Championships, held in Rome in August, Paltrinieri ranked third in the preliminaries of the 800-meter freestyle, qualifying for the final with a time of 7:48.91.
 In the final, the next day, he finished in a Championships record time of 7:40.86, sharing the podium with silver medalist Lukas Märtens of Germany and bronze medalist Lorenzo Galossi, also of Italy.
 On the fifth day, he swam a 15:01.74 in the preliminaries of the 1500 metre freestyle, qualifying for the final ranking third.
 He finished in a time of 14:39.79 in the final to win the silver medal.
-The tenth day of competition, he won the gold medal in the 5 kilometre open water swim with a time of 52:13.5.
-In the 10 kilometre open water swim the next day, he placed seventh with a time of 1:51:12.7.
+The tenth day of competition, he won the gold medal in the 5 km open water swim with a time of 52:13.5.
+In the 10 km open water swim the next day, he placed seventh with a time of 1:51:12.7.
 For his final event, the open water mixed team relay later in the day, he swam the third leg of the relay, challenging the third leg swimmer from Hungary, Dávid Betlehem, and contributed to a final time of 59:43.1 to win the gold medal a little over 10 seconds ahead of the team from Hungary.

 2022 World Series: Eilat

-In Eilat, Israel, in November as part of the fifth and final leg of the Marathon Swim World Series for the year, Paltrinieri helped finish in a time of 1:06:37.00 in the 4×1500 metre mixed open water relay and win the bronze medal.
-The following day he won the 10 kilometre open water swim with a time of 1:46:41.80, sharing the podium with Marc-Antoine Olivier of France and Dávid Betlehem, and bringing his overall World Series ranking up to first to tie Kristóf Rasovszky of Hungary for the title for the year.
+In Eilat, Israel, in November as part of the fifth and final leg of the Marathon Swim World Series for the year, Paltrinieri helped finish in a time of 1:06:37.00 in the 4×1500-meter mixed open water relay and win the bronze medal.
+The following day he won the 10 km open water swim with a time of 1:46:41.80, sharing the podium with Marc-Antoine Olivier of France and Dávid Betlehem, and bringing his overall World Series ranking up to first to tie Kristóf Rasovszky of Hungary for the title for the year.

 2022 World Short Course Championships

-On the first day in Melbourne, Australia, for the 2022 World Short Course Championships contested at the Melbourne Sports and Aquatic Centre, Paltrinieri won the gold medal in the 1500 metre freestyle with a time of 14:16.88.
-In his other individual event, the first-ever male 800 metre freestyle contested at a World Short Course Championships, he won the inaugural world title and gold medal with a Championships record and personal best time of 7:29.99.
+On the first day in Melbourne, Australia, for the 2022 World Short Course Championships contested at the Melbourne Sports and Aquatic Centre, Paltrinieri won the gold medal in the 1500-meter freestyle with a time of 14:16.88.
+In his other individual event, the first-ever male 800-meter freestyle contested at a World Short Course Championships, he won the inaugural world title and gold medal with a Championships record and personal best time of 7:29.99.